Chasedog98/PhotonPi/README.md

 Flashing Image onto Pi
 ----------------------------
 ## Requirements:
 Minimum 8GB SD card if using network based USB drive.
-4GB SD card for web server interface.
+4GB SD card for web server interface no network based USB drive.
 Raspberry Pi Zero W(not tested with other Pi's currently)
 ## SetUp:
 1. Format SD card as a Fat32
 2. Download the Latest Version of PhotonPi and use Etcher or Win32 to put the image on the SD card.